-Can a resident of State A who is selling a company legally avoid the state's taxes on the business sale by setting up a trust in State B?
-How about on settling a big lawsuit?
+Can a resident of State A who is selling a company legally avoid State A taxes on the business sale by setting up a trust in State B?
 This may sound like a silly question.
-Indeed, when you add NING or DING to the question, it may sound like an eerie reminder of the acronyms from our last big tax shelter era.
+Indeed, when you add NING or DING to the question, it may sound like an eerie reminder of the acronyms from our last big tax-shelter era.

-That last tax shelter era produced such bellwethers as OPIS (offshore portfolio investment strategy), BLIPS (bond linked issue premium structure), BOSS (bond and options sales strategy), and CARDS (custom adjustable rate debt structure).
-It always seemed that those bloated shelters failed partly because of their slick marketing and Madison Avenue nomenclature.
-Of course, they were also abusive.
+That last tax-shelter era produced such bellwethers as OPIS, BLIPS, BOSS, CARDS and more.
+It always seemed that at least a small part of the reason those bloated shelters failed was their slick marketing and Madison Avenue nomenclature.
+Of course, they were also, well, abusive.

-NINGs and DINGs are pretty tame by comparison, although not all state tax authorities agree.
+NINGs and DINGs are by comparison pretty tame, although not all state tax authorities appear to agree.
 And to a large extent, the jury is still out on just how well they will stand up to state income tax scrutiny.
-A NING is a Nevada incomplete gift non-grantor trust.
+A NING is a Nevada Incomplete Gift Non-Grantor Trust.
 A DING is its Delaware sibling.

-Then there's a WING from Wyoming, another no-tax haven.
-Talk of all these trusts may sound out of place in the context of business sales.
-Yet sellers of closely held businesses are asking more questions about these vehicles.
+Then there is the WING, from Wyoming, another no-tax haven.
+Talk of all such trusts may sound out of place in the context of business sales.
+Yet sellers of closely held businesses are asking more and more questions about these vehicles.

-They are asking what these vehicles are, whether they work, and how far one can go in pushing the envelope.
+They are asking what they are, whether they work and how far one can go in pushing the proverbial tax envelope.
 The focus of client interest and our concern here is solely with state income taxes.
-But all the fuss can be traced to the IRS and its seeming largesse, for on March 8, 2013, came LTR 201310002.
+But all of the fuss can be traced to the IRS and its seeming largesse.
+For on March 8, 2013, the IRS issued Private Letter Ruling 201310002.